isomerpages/govtech-corp/media/technews/_posts/2020-05-22-post-How techies can facilitate the post circuit breaker economy.md

 <p>“The last thing we want is to have another circuit breaker implemented,”
 said Mr Chan Cheow Hoe, Government Chief Digital Technology Officer.
-He was speaking at a STACK-X webinar titled “Hack the Crisis”, a session promoting the&nbsp;<a href="https://www.developer.gov.sg/covid-volunteering/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">COVID-19 Idea Sprint</a>, a hackathon organised to crowdsource solutions for COVID-19-related challenges.</p>
+He was speaking at a STACK-X webinar titled “Hack the Crisis”, a session promoting the&nbsp;COVID-19 Idea Sprint, a hackathon organised to crowdsource solutions for COVID-19-related challenges.</p>
 <p>Speaking alongside him on the webinar was Mr Tan Kok Yam, Deputy Secretary
 for Smart Nation and Digital Government, and Mr David Chua, Cluster Director (Health) at the Ministry of Health.
 Together, they discussed the challenges